Sannidh-chiliveri/I-C-Translator/README.md

 It dynamically translates the address of the target device while maintaining data integrity, enabling communication between devices with conflicting I²C addresses.

+📄 For detailed understanding and internal working explanation, refer to:
+👉 TRANSLATOR_UNDERSTANDING.docx

 # ⚙️ 3.
 Functional Description
 Main Bus (Slave Side): Receives I²C transactions from the host master.